-When I was living in China as an ILP semester, I fell in love with (some) of the food in China.
+When I was living in China as an ILP semester, I fell in love with (some) of the food I tried.
 The pulled noodles were the top of my list, as were those light-as-air dumplings, plus a few other favorites.
 But sometimes, you just wanted a good meal from home.

 That’s where Shanghai comes in.

-This sprawling metropolis is not only crammed full of some of the coolest adventures in China (riding elephants + Disneyland, not to mention some famous sites), but it’s also home to some of the yummiest foods around, especially if you’re looking for a little taste of home.
+This sprawling metropolis is not only crammed full of some of the coolest adventures in China, but it’s also home to some of the yummiest foods around, especially if you’re looking for a little taste America and some comfort food that you grew up with.

 Here’s our list of favorites: